yukikitayama/leetcode-python/system-design/basics.md

   - Code will be simple by decoupling producing events and consuming events.
   - Message queue software examples; Kafka, Rabbit MQ, Active MQ

+## Protocol

+### HTTP(s)

+- Client driven
+- Request response model
+- Occasional requests, meaning there is no random continuous many requests
+- Stateless, meaning any server can handle the requests and return the same response.
+- HTTP is implemented by REST API, an approach to make an API in a user friendly manner.
+- Low infrastructure cost

-## WebSockets
+### WebSockets

+- For the server to send a message directly to the client, even when the client is not requesting for anything.
-- Establish a persistent connection, typically first introduced by HTTP request
+- Establish a persistent, open connection, typically first introduced by HTTP request, and upgraded to WebSockets
 - Bidirectional communication so server can send data to client too
 - High frequency communication is possible, meaning **high throughput**
 - Disadvantage is that we will have a high cost of hardware.
 If there are many users, we need to maintain persistent connection with each user.
-- Example is chat application
+- Example is chat application like Messenger, and Uber like continuously sending location information of the current drivers.

 ## Consistent hashing